shikha1108/notes/git.md

 $ git push -u origin main

 #we can use these command to set a remote in local repo for git.
 ```

-### push an existing repository from the command line
+### Push an existing repository from the command line
 ```shell
 $ git remote add origin git@github.com:shikha1108/test-repo.git
 $ git branch -M main